Kozea/Radicale/rights.md

 authentication backend.
 The configuration option `file` in the `rights` section must point to the rights file.

-The recommended rights mehtod is `owner_only`.
+The recommended rights method is `owner_only`.
 If access to calendars and address books outside of the home directory of users (that's `/USERNAME/`) is granted, clients won't detect these collections and will not show them to the user.